LoopKit/loopdocs/docs/gh-actions/gh-overview.md

     * The app is considered "Beta" by  *Apple* and expires after 90 days
     * With the next release, which includes automatic builds, this will be even easier than it is now
 * After the&nbsp;<span translate="no">*GitHub* Build</span>&nbsp;starts, the process takes about an hour to complete
-    * You will receive an email indicating success (or failure)
+    * You receive an email indicating success (or failure)
     * The&nbsp;_<span translate="no">Loop</span>_&nbsp;app appears in the *TestFlight* app on the phone, where it can be installed in seconds
 * Frequently used customizations are easy to copy and paste as documented at&nbsp;[_<span translate="no">Loop and Learn: Loop Customization</span>_](https://www.loopandlearn.org/custom-code#custom-list)
 * Personalized code customizations are tedious to set up but easy to maintain
     * Instructions are documented at [Customize using Browser](../gh-actions/gh-customize.md)

 ## Requirements